charlierobson/In_nihilum_reverteris/md/C.md

 Karl gave his brother a suspicious glance.

-Not so long ago, your basic criterion for judging female beauty was What a looker!
-Like something out of a porn flick!...
+Not so long ago, your basic criterion for judging female beauty was What a looker\!
+Like something out of a porn flick\!...

 Of course.
 It still is.
 Theres no reason to go changing an efficient system of evaluation.